Introduction to Evidence Act

 Relevant fact

-a necessary ingredient of a right or a liability
+a necessary ingredient of a

-Renders probable the existence or non existence of any ingredient of a right or liability
+or non existence of any ingredient of a right or liability

 principal fact or fact probandum